akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She tried to gather her thoughts, her feet strolling, but her heart galloping.
 “Why are you here?”

-His voice cracked, and he patted his horse's face.
+His voice cracked, and he patted his horse’s face.
 “I...
 I came after you.”
 He said it simply, as if it were merely the only path set before him.

 “Oh.”